Nana (rapper): 2004: All Doors in Flight No. 7

 After a long break, Nana made his highly anticipated return in the summer of 2004 with the release of his album All Doors In Flight No. 7.
 Featuring collaborations with Jan van der Toorn and Manuell, the album was launched under Nana’s own label, Darkman Records.
 It was distributed exclusively online through Nana’s official website.

 2022: Team Darkman (The Storm After the Calm)

-After the COVID-19 pandemic, Nana made a triumphant return to touring across Europe in August 2022, accompanied by his newly appointed official backing singer, Polish R&B singer-songwriter Graciano Markowski, known professionally as Graciano Major.
+After the COVID-19 pandemic, Nana made a return to touring across Europe in August 2022, accompanied by his newly appointed official backing singer, Polish R&B singer-songwriter Graciano Markowski, known professionally as Graciano Major.
 Their collaboration went beyond live performances—Nana and Graciano also teamed up in the studio, releasing their single “One Night Stand” in 2021 under Nana’s own label, Darkman Records.
 The track was distributed online and made available across major digital streaming platforms.
 In October 2022, Graciano Major collaborated with Lebanese electronic music producer and DJ Ramzy Shaar to remix Graciano’s Single “Dubai”, which was released under the label Cat Music.
 The official Ramzy Shaar remix of “Dubai” is now featured in Graciano Major’s live performances alongside Nana.